SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 ---

 ## Regular Season Games

 In this section, we evaluate the five required models on the regular-season portion of the 2020–2021 test set.
-These models include:
+These models include and any further reference for models is based on:

 - **Model 1:** Logistic Regression (Distance)
 - **Model 2:** Logistic Regression (Angle)